Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-101.md

 2. Though the illustration shows blackbox attacks, these attacks have also been shown to work in whitebox (where the attacker has access to either model architecture, code or training data)  settings
 3. Though we were not specific about what kind of data – image, audio, timeseries, or tabular data - research has shown that of these attacks are data agnostic

+# Next Recommended Reading
+Head over to [Adversarial ML Threat Matrix] (/pages/adversarial-ml-threat-matrix.md#adversarial-ml-threat-matrix) page to see a compendium of attacks in ATT&CK style.